 - The ethics of human experimentation, by way of Projects Castor and Leda

-- Kendall Morgan and other genetic anomalies
+- Kendall Malone and other genetic anomalies

 In the process, What We Talk About When We Talk About Clone Club reveals why Orphan Black is some of today’s most engaging and thought-provoking television.